Background

 </div>

-Here we have a handful of button elements with the class "avatar", a child span element with a data-<label> attribute, and a value for the data attribute representing our example user's initials.
-Ignore the container and the multiple avatars.
-I added a couple variations to demonstrate different gradients and positioned them in a flexbox container to organize them neatly.
-In production, you'll have a single avatar per user and it will be nested in a nav or perhaps a table.
+Here we have a handful of button elements with a class "avatar", a child span element with a data-<label> attribute, and a value for the data attribute representing our example user's initials.
+I added a couple variations within the "avatar-container" to demonstrate different gradient possibilities.
+Rather than just supplying a single "fallback," consider offering a handful of color/gradient choices to allow the user greater personalization.

-For my purposes, I'm starting with button elements for my avatars because my most common use case is a nav button that displays a dropdown with options like, "profile," "log out," and so on.
-If I was only using an avatar to indicate possession or relation to a record or action, such as with a data table, I would use a div instead of a button.
-I just need an element that respects "width" and "height" properties since the circle's size is fixed.
+For my purposes, I'm starting with button elements for my avatars given my most common use case is a nav button that displays a dropdown with options like, "profile," "log out," and so on.
+If I was only using an avatar to indicate possession or relation to a record or action, such as with a data table, I would use a different element.
+I just need something that respects "width" and "height" properties since the circle's size is fixed.

 CSS